Quick summary of key school information

 Native English speaking teachers |

-Yes, completely fluent in the instructional language. |
+Yes, completely proficient in the instructional language. |

 Language support for students not fluent in English |

-As part of our Student Wellbeing services framework, we offer support in English for those whose first langauge is not English.
+As part of our Student Wellbeing services framework, we offer English as an Additional Language (EAL) support in English for those whose first language is not English.
+We do this using both in-class support, and dedicated one-on-one lessons. |

 Additional language classes offered by the school |

-The main teaching language is English, but Arabic and Spanish are an integral part of our language programme. |
+The main teaching language is English, but Arabic and Spanish are a mandatory integral part of our language programme up to Grade 8. |

 Max. number of students per class |